mjoyce88/CISSP-STUDY/RISK MANAGEMENT CONCEPTS.md

-Certainly!
-Here are 12 CISSP practice questions on Risk Management Concepts:

 1. **Question**: What is the primary goal of risk management?
    - [ ] A) Eliminate all risks
    - [ ] B) Accept all risks